 - In the past 5 years, how many hypoglycaemic or hyperglycaemic attacks?

 These are just a few examples of the most common questions you might be asked, and these questions can vary depending on your insurer.
 Don’t be too concerned if you don’t know the answers to some of these questions, as this information can be obtained from your doctor or GP.

 Does life insurance cover diabetes?

 Standard life insurance will not exclude diabetes.
-If you die from diabetes or anything connected to it such as cardiovascular problems then you should receive a payout.
+If you die because of diabetes or anything connected to it, such as cardiovascular problems then you should receive a payout.